-South Australia is served by 20 metropolitan library services, 27 country libraries and 44 School Community libraries providing library and information services from just over 140 library branches.
+South Australia is served by 20 metropolitan library services, 31 country library services and 42 School Community libraries providing library and information services from just over 140 library branches.
 The School Community libraries operate in towns where the population is too small to support a separate library, ensuring that every citizen has access to library services.